The following piece was originally published by American Renaissance, on September 21, 2018.

 From anti-racism to the negationism of the genocide by substitution

-Anti-racism serves as a screen for anti-white racism and anti-Jewish racism, just as socialism, theoretically egalitarian, serves as a screen for the sharp income and status inequalities in such places as Venezuela, North Korea, and the old Soviet Union.
-Anti-racism also denies the reality of the great replacement.
+To use the terminology of Vilfredo Pareto, ideologies most often serve as “derivations” justifying values and interests that are camouflaged and formally rejected by those very ideologies, what Pareto called “residues.”
+Thus, anti-racism serves as a screen for anti-white racism and anti-Jewish racism, just as socialism, theoretically egalitarian, serves as a screen for the sharp income and status inequalities in such places as Venezuela, North Korea, and the old Soviet Union.
+Anti-racism sanctions negationism insofar as it concerns the genocide by gas chambers; however, it very well accommodates itself with the negationism that consists in denying the reality of the great replacement.

 Islam was invading Europe, and threatening to destroy Christianity, even when Europe was not cosmopolitan, and the threat of Islam cannot be met only in economic terms.
 Stopping welfare payments for migrants will not be enough to induce re-emigration.
 It will not soften the will to power.
 Re-emigration requires a military response to African and Arab-Muslim occupation.
 On this issue, there should naturally be an alliance between France and Israel; they have common challenges of terrorism and submersion by migration.
 Such an alliance is also an affront to the global superclass that barely conceals its anti-Zionism.